Implementation Readiness Assessment

 The readiness assessment framework presented here adapts these principles to the specific requirements of ocean accounting.
 Ocean accounts draw on data and expertise from environmental, economic, and social domains and therefore demand multi-agency coordination that goes beyond the typical scope of national accounts compilation.
 The assessment must therefore evaluate capacity across all three domains of the Ocean Accounts Framework described in TG-0.1, as well as the institutional arrangements that connect them.

 The framework is designed to be applied iteratively.
 An initial assessment establishes a baseline and informs the choice of implementation pathway (Section 3.2).
-Subsequent assessments, conducted at regular intervals (typically annually), track progress, identify emerging gaps, and support adaptive management of the implementation programme.
-Countries at any stage of ocean accounting development -- from initial scoping to regular production -- can use this framework to evaluate their position and plan next steps.
+Subsequent assessments, conducted at regular intervals appropriate to the implementation phase (more frequent during Phase 1 and Phase 2; biennial or aligned with NSDS review cycles in Phase 3), track progress, identify emerging gaps, and support adaptive management of the implementation programme.
+Countries at any stage of ocean accounting development—from initial scoping to regular production—can use this framework to evaluate their position and plan next steps.

 3.1.2 Assessment dimensions